michaelmackenzie/pymodel/docs/getting-started.md

 # Getting Started

-This guide shows the shortest path from environment setup to a working build/load/analyze cycle for both backends.
+This guide shows the shortest path from environment setup to a working build/load/analyze cycle for all backends.

 ## 1. Environment